Forms and Deadlines

 Students from out-of-state attending college in Arizona, or students who already live in Arizona but attend college in another part of the state should visit the:

 For more info on registering to vote and voting, Military and Overseas voters can go to the:

 Voters convicted of their FIRST felony in an Arizona or Federal court will have their right to vote automatically restored after:

 - paying all court costs, fines, and/or restitution

 NOTE: Voters convicted of two or more felonies must wait TWO (2) years before applying to have their rights restored.

 • Voters who lost their right to vote MUST re-register to vote.

-Voters with disabilities can request assistance to register to vote with 72 hours notice to their County Election Office.
-For more information on voting with disabilities, voters should go HERE and HERE.
+NOTE: Voters with disabilities can request assistance to register to vote with 72 hours notice to their County Election Office.